 The Board currently comprises the Executive Chairman, Managing Director, Finance Director and three non-executive Directors.
-Kieran Mahon replaced Norman Hatcliff as Managing Director on 1 January 2016.
 Under the criteria adopted by the Committee on Corporate Governance, Torgeir Mantor and Sean Savage would not be perceived to be independent due to their interests in the Company's shares.
 None of the non-executive Directors are involved in the day-to-day management of the Group.

-The names of the Group's Directors at 31 December 2015 together with brief biographical notes are set out on page 10.
+The names of the Group's Directors at 31 December 2016 together with brief biographical notes are set out on page 10.

 In accordance with regulation 90 (a) of the Company's Constitution, Mr Ted O'Neill, Mr Torgeir Mantor and Mr Willie McCarter retire by rotation, and being eligible, offers themselves for re-election.
-In accordance with regulation 90 (b) of the Company's Constitution, Mr Sean Savage retires, and being eligible, offers himself for re-election.
-Kieran Mahon was appointed a director on 19 August 2016 and in accordance with regulation 97(b) of the Company's Constitution retires and offers himself for re-election.
+In accordance with regulation 90 (b) of the Company's Constitution, Mr Aidan Hughes retires, and being eligible, offers himself for re-election.

-The Executive Chairman, Group Managing Director and Finance Director have service contracts with the Group company's that are terminable by either party giving 12 months' notice.
+The Executive Chairman, Group Managing Director and Finance Director have service contracts with the Group companies that are terminable by either party giving 12 months' notice.
 None of the non-executive Directors have service contracts.